CourseChat/WaterNet/markdown-notebooks.md

   language: python
   name: python3
 ---
+# Description of editing environment

-# Notebooks with MyST Markdown
+## Notebooks with MyST Markdown

-Jupyter Book also lets you write text-based notebooks using MyST Markdown.
+Jupyter Book lets you write text-based notebooks using MyST Markdown.
 See [the Notebooks with MyST Markdown documentation](https://jupyterbook.org/file-types/myst-notebooks.html) for more detailed instructions.
 This page shows off a notebook written in MyST Markdown.